isomerpages/moe-bedokgreensec/pages/Privacy Statement.md

 provide us with personally identifiable data, we may share necessary data with other Government agencies, so as to serve you in a most efficient and effective way, unless such sharing is prohibited by legislation.
-We will NOT share your personal data with non-Government entities, except where such entities have been authorised to carry out specific Government services.</p>
+We will not share your personal data with non-Government entities, except where such entities have been authorised to carry out specific Government services.</p>
 </li>